Issuance and return

 Number of banknotes issued and returned

-The SNB issues a large number of banknotes every year and a large number are also returned.
-In 2015, 421 million notes were issued and 409 million returned.
-With an average banknote circulation of 407 million, a banknote was therefore returned to the SNB on average 1 time in 2015, which is below the long-term average of 1.5.
-The chart below shows that the annual return is different for each denomination.
-Overall, the large denominations return to the SNB more frequently than the small ones.
+In 2022, 292.1 million notes were issued and 301.6 million were returned.
+With an average of 537.6 million banknotes in circulation, this means that a single banknote returned to the SNB less than once in 2022, which is below the long-term average of 1.2 times.
+The following chart shows that the annual return frequency is different for each denomination.